Will Your Marriage Survive Menopause – Useful Insights

 How does menopause affect relationships?

-It marks the end of it but happens eventually for everyone.
-It’s just a question on the severity of the symptoms.
+It marks the end of it but it happens eventually for everyone.
+It’s just a question of the severity of the symptoms.

 The same way you dealt with her when she was pregnant or moody.

-So if you are asking will your marriage survive menopause?
+So if you are asking, will your marriage survive menopause?
 It’s up to you, it always has been.
 It’s just one of the many challenges married couples go through.
-However, unlike other challenges in the past, this time you will meet this problem as veterans.
+However, unlike other challenges in the past, this time, you will meet this problem as a veteran.

 Looking at the symptoms of menopause, it may look like the couple is in for a toxic relationship.

-However, any couple that has been together for 20 years will tell you that their journey was not always been about sunshine and rainbows.
+However, any couple that has been together for 20 years will tell you that their journey has not always been about sunshine and rainbows.
 However, they stuck with it and are still together.
-For any committed couple that has been together for a long time, menopause problems is just a Tuesday.
+For any committed couple that has been together for a long time, menopause problems are just a Tuesday.

 Can a woman become moody during menopause?

 Any married man will tell you that a woman doesn’t need a reason like menopause to go crazy.
-Any married woman will, of course, shift the blame on to their husband to why they went ballistic in the first place.
+Any married woman will, of course, shift the blame onto their husband for why they went ballistic in the first place.

 It’s just another ordinary day in the life of a married couple.